juntylpro1/secure-enterprise/override-failed-validations.md

 # Approving failed validations
 {: #approve-failed-validation}

-As an administrator on the {{site.data.keyword.cloud}} projects service, if the validation pipeline didn't complete or succeed, you can override the failure and approve it.
+As an administrator on the {{site.data.keyword.cloud}} Projects service, if the validation pipeline didn't complete or succeed, you can override the failure and approve it.
 {: shortdesc}

 Before you override a failed validation, ensure that the pipeline failed due to a Code Risk Analyzer scan and not because of a validation or plan failure.
 If you override a failure because of a validation or plan failure, approving isn't recommended because the configuration won't deploy successfully.